Forest Bathing/Nature Immersion

 Lie Down

-Nancy Paddock
+by Nancy Paddock

 Lie down with your belly to the ground,